‘Love At First Bark’: Hallmark Movie Will Charm Dog Lovers, Starring Jana Kramer

-Love At First Bark is a pet-friendly Hallmark Channel movie that will charm its way through your hearts this Saturday.
+Love At First Bark is a pet-friendly Hallmark Channel movie that will charm its way into your hearts this Saturday.
 Pet owners absolutely love movies that have animals as the central theme.
 Love At First Bark is written by Nicole Baxter, Erik Patterson, and Jessica Scott.
 Mike Rohl is listed as the director for this amazing new flick.
 Love At First Bark follows the story of an interior designer who possibly finds love with a talented dog trainer.
 Starring in this Hallmark movie are Jana Kramer as Julia Galvins, Kevin McGarry as Owen Michaels, and Anna Van Hooft as Sherry McRay, according to Sounds Like Nashville.

 Guys @kramergirl 's new movie #loveatfirstbark premieres April 1st at 9/8c on @hallmarkchannel ! pic.twitter.com/Rq1nvI9Whi